 While the EMC Board of Directors, through the Governance Committee, oversees shareholder matters and participates in meetings with shareholders as appropriate, management has the principal responsibility for shareholder communications and engagement.
 Management provides regular updates to the Board concerning shareholder feedback.
 The Board considers shareholder perspectives as well as the interests of all stakeholders when overseeing company strategy, formulating governance practices and designing compensation programs.

-During 2014, members of EMC’s Board of Directors and management dialogued and met with shareholders as part of our annual outreach program as well as at other times throughout the year.
-We spoke with representatives from our top institutional investors, mutual funds, public pension funds, labor unions and socially focused funds (representing approximately 36% of our outstanding shares).
-Topics discussed included our strategy and performance; corporate governance matters such as Board composition and refreshment, succession planning and Board leadership structure; our executive compensation program; and sustainability initiatives.
+During 2015, members of EMC’s Board of Directors and management dialogued and met with shareholders and other stakeholders as part of our annual outreach program as well as at other times throughout the year.
+We spoke with representatives from our top institutional investors, mutual funds, public pension funds, labor unions and socially focused funds (representing approximately 42% of our outstanding shares).
+Topics discussed included our strategy and performance; the pending merger with Dell; corporate governance matters such as Board composition and refreshment, succession planning and Board leadership structure; our executive compensation program; and sustainability initiatives.
 We solicited feedback from shareholders on these subjects and provided a summary of responses to the Board.
 Directors who participated in the meetings also shared their perspectives on these meeting with the full Board.

-At our 2014 Annual Meeting of Shareholders, our shareholders expressed strong support for our executive compensation program, with over 93% of votes cast voting in favor of the proposal.
-Following the 2014 Annual Meeting of Shareholders, we dialogued and met with many shareholders to discuss our executive compensation program and we received positive feedback on the enhancements the Compensation Committee made to our 2014 executive compensation program.
+At our 2015 Annual Meeting of Shareholders, our shareholders expressed strong support for our executive compensation program, with over 92%of votes cast voting in favor of the proposal.

 Sustainability Stakeholder Forum

-The topics and feedback from the stakeholder forum were used to inform direction for this report and future EMC sustainability practices.
+The topics and feedback from the stakeholder call are being used to inform our human rights policies, practices and strategy.

 |STAKEHOLDER GROUP||HOW WE ENGAGE||EXAMPLE(S) OF IMPACT|